videojs/http-streaming/README.md

 Play HLS, DASH, and future HTTP streaming protocols with video.js, even where they're not natively supported.

 Included in video.js 7 by default!
+See the [video.js 7 blog post](https://blog.videojs.com/video-js-7-is-here/)

 Maintenance Status: Stable